Search this Site

 What a vision!
 What a mission!
 But these visionaries have not let that deter them!
 What an incredible achievement these corridors will be for our natural heritage, for endangered species both fauna and flora and what an example to the rest of the world if South Africa with all its many historical problems and current limitations is able to overcome all such disadvantages to uphold a fundamental conservation blueprint essential for the future well-being of our planet and all its inhabitants.

-WESSA states that “The study reaffirms its position that humans cannot survive without the life support systems provided for by the natural environment.
+WESSA has stated that “The study reaffirms its position that humans cannot survive without the life support systems provided for by the natural environment.
 If the government wishes to make the greatest impact on the lives of its people it needs to secure these environmental systems and their service provision.” – an inherent aim of the Eden to Addo Initiative - a good reason to support and invest in it!

 The Eden to Addo Initiative is based on a dream of re-establishing ancient elephant migratory paths to connect the Western and Eastern Cape of South Africa for the benefit of other wildlife as well and to restore the ecological balance of the region.